-- The Committee shall establish and maintain procedures for the receipt, retention and treatment of complaints regarding accounting, internal controls or auditing matters of the Company, including the establishment of procedures for confidential, anonymous submissions by Company employees with respect to the foregoing matters.
+- Establish and maintain procedures for the receipt, retention and treatment of complaints regarding accounting, internal controls or auditing matters of the Company, including the establishment of procedures for confidential, anonymous submissions by Company employees with respect to the foregoing matters.

-- The Committee shall review and discuss with management and the auditors any material conflicts or disagreements between management and the auditors regarding financial reporting or accounting practices or policies and resolve any conflicts or disagreements regarding financial reporting.
+- Review and discuss with management and the auditors any material conflicts or disagreements between management and the auditors regarding financial reporting or accounting practices or policies and resolve any conflicts or disagreements regarding financial reporting.

-- The Committee shall confer with management and the auditors regarding the scope, adequacy and effectiveness of the internal control over financial reporting, including any special audit steps taken in the event of material control deficiencies.
+- Confer with management and the auditors regarding the scope, adequacy and effectiveness of the internal control over financial reporting, including any special audit steps taken in the event of material control deficiencies.

-- The Committee shall carry out the responsibilities of a QLCC as set forth in the Rules of Professional Conduct.
+- Carry out the responsibilities of a QLCC as set forth in the Rules of Professional Conduct.

-- The Committee shall review the Company’s tax strategy, the status of any material tax audits and proceedings and any other material tax matters.
+- Review the Company’s tax strategy, the status of any material tax audits and proceedings and any other material tax matters.

-- The Committee shall approve and periodically review, at least on an annual basis or more often in the event of a change in Company strategy or the use by the Company of additional types of swaps transactions, (i) the Company’s current and prospective hedging strategy and use of swaps by the Company and its subsidiaries, and (ii) the Company’s hedging policies and procedures, including the Company’s policies for the use of the end-user exception promulgated under the Dodd-Frank Act and the Company’s decision to clear or not to clear swaps transactions.
+- Should the Company consider the use of certain swaps and other derivatives transactions subject to the end-user exception promulgated under the Dodd-Frank Act, approve and periodically review, at least on an annual basis or more often in the event of a change in Company strategy, (i) decisions by the Company and its subsidiaries to enter into such swaps and other derivatives transactions, and (ii) the Company’s overall hedging strategy and any policies and procedures governing the use of swaps, including the Company’s decision to clear or not to clear swaps transactions.

-- The Committee shall periodically review, discuss and assess its own performance, including a review of its compliance with this charter, in accordance with the process developed by the Company’s Nominating and Corporate Governance Committee.
+- Periodically review, discuss and assess the Committee’s own performance, including a review of its compliance with this Charter, and report its findings to the Board.

-- The Committee shall review and assess the adequacy of this charter on an annual basis and recommend any proposed changes to the Board for approval.
+- Review and assess this Charter on an annual basis and recommend any proposed changes to the Board for its consideration.